Stay Black: Further expansion and soundtrack appearances

 In early 2008, Moyal resumed working on Damien Done material.
 In his Ann Arbor home studio, he recorded and produced another series of songs planned for Stay Black, including "Five Seconds" (also known as "Live and Die"), "Everybody Loves You" (a cover of Cop Shoot Cop, which was later re-recorded in 2014) "Saw-Whet", "Take Care of Yourself", "Drone Ranger" and "Untitled (A Lot)", most of which were shared with fans on the band's Myspace page.
 The new version of the release was again pitched to Good Life Recordings, but it remained unreleased.

-There were a few problems.
+"There were a few problems.
 When it was about to come out, Edward decided he wanted it to be a full length.
 So he wanted me to add songs.
 But there was no recording budget to add songs.
 That kind of killed the enthusiasm.
 I started recording, and that was good because it drove me to start figuring out how to record at home.
 But that early stuff was not ready to be on the same record as the songs I had recorded in the studio.
 I couldn’t see them all on the same release.
 It kind of just killed the morale.
 Then I would be ready, he wouldn’t be.
 When he was, then I wasn’t.
 Finally, at a certain point when we were both ready, it didn’t make sense on Good Life.
-The label had changed, it had been too long since my other bands had done things.
+The label had changed, it had been too long since my other bands had done things."

 While waiting on Good Life Recordings, Scherre used six songs from Stay Black's various recording sessions on the soundtrack to La Fille D'O's soft porn anthology J'fais du porno et j'aime ça.
-The film was released on DVD on August 5, 2009, and included the songs "She's About to Lose It", "Untitled (A Lot)", "Saw-Whet", "I Want to Solve the Problems in Your Dress", "Saturday" and "Awkward, Fun, Clumsy and Cute", in addition As Friends Rust's song "Where the Wild Things Were".
+The film was released on DVD on August 5, 2009, and included the songs "She's About to Lose It", "Untitled (A Lot)", "Saw-Whet", "I Want to Solve the Problems in Your Dress", "Saturday" and "Awkward, Fun, Clumsy and Cute", in addition to As Friends Rust's song "Where the Wild Things Were".
 This collaboration gave way to Moyal composing an original soundtrack to Scherre and Jennifer Lyon Bell's Belgian soft porn film Des jours plus belles que la nuit (also known as Skin.
 Like.
-Sun.), which premiered on October 10, 2009 and was later released on DVD through Blue Artichoke Films in April 2011.
+Sun.), which premiered on October 10, 2009, and was later released on DVD through Blue Artichoke Films in April 2011.